What information is needed to make a claim?

 Beyond the things you’ll need to provide for every claim, if you face legal action from an employee and need to make a claim, you’ll likely need to send the following over to get the ball rolling:

-- Contact details: You’ll need to provide the name of the aggrieved party and their contact information
+• Contact details: You’ll need to provide the name of the aggrieved party (the employee making a claim against you) and their contact information

-- Details: We’ll need to get to the crux of the issue, so be prepared to explain what happened and what led to the matter escalating
+• Details: We’ll need to understand the issue, so be prepared to explain what happened and what led to the matter escalating

-It’s important to note that in the early stages of any sort of legal claim, not to enter into conversations around liability.
+It’s important to note that in the early stages of any sort of legal claim, to not admit any liability or fault.

 What's needed for travel claims?

 You're all prepped and ready to travel somewhere for a big conference and then... disaster.
-Your trains might be cancelled, or inclement weather has scuppered your plans.
-Well, good job you've got insurance.
+Your trains get cancelled, or bad weather has ruined your plans.

 Other than the information we'll need for every claim, you'll also likely need to provide:

-- Invoices: Copies of invoices for each aspect of the trip — this should show the date of travel, the cost and the full names of those traveling
+• Invoices: Copies of invoices for each part of the trip — this should show the date of travel, the cost and the full names of those traveling

-Professional indemnity and D&O policies are designed to defend the policyholder when a claim is brought against them, not to make a claim themselves.
+Both D&O and professional indemnity and D&O policies are designed to defend the policyholder when a claim is brought against them.
+They’re not designed for the policyholder to make a claim themselves.

 Other than the usual things you need to provide, you'll also need to confirm and provide:

-- Contracts agreements: A copy of the contract between you and the claimant, in particular, we need to understand what terms were agreed upon and in particular any service levels
+• Contract agreements: A copy of the contract between you and the claimant.
+In particular, we need to understand what terms and service levels (SLAs) were agreed on

-- Correspondence: Copies of all correspondence exchanged to date, it may be necessary for us to review a full copy of any paperwork as a great deal can be deduced from attendance notes, emails or billing narratives
+• Correspondence: Copies of all correspondence you've exchanged with the person making the claim to date.
+It may be necessary for us to review a full copy of any paperwork as a ot can be learned from things like attendance notes, emails or billing narratives

-Cyber crime claims can be intimidating, but the below steps are quick and easy to undertake and will ensure that things can be progressed quickly.
+Cyber claims can be intimidating, but the steps below are quick and easy to understand and will ensure that things can be progressed quickly.

-- Firstly, contact should be made with Action Fraud immediately.
-There is also a 24-hour phone line if you need to speak to someone, which you can reach by calling 0300 123 2040.
+• Firstly, contact Action Fraud immediately.
+You can do this online or by calling the 24-hour phone line on 0300 123 2040.
 When you make the claim, you will need to confirm the date you reported the incident and the claim number from Action Fraud

 While there are several steps to dealing with a cyber claim, some of the elements you’ll need to confirm and provide include:

-- Third party damage: Whether you’re aware of any specific parties who may have been affected along with any relevant information you can provide
+• Third-party damage: Whether you’re aware of any specific companies, people or systems that may have been affected along with any relevant information you can provide

 What's needed for landlords' home emergency claims?